Weight Loss Surgery

 Weight loss support group

 Support group occurs every other week and provides an opportunity to talk to other patients about their experiences.
 You’ll discuss issues relating to eating, wellness, relationships, discrimination, emotional feelings, body image, etc., in a caring non-judgmental environment.
 All are welcome including partners and family members.

-The Bariatric support group is held every other Tuesday from 7 p.m. - 8:30 p.m. and takes place in the Huntington Pavilion, third floor conference room.
+The Bariatric support group is held on the 4th Tuesday from 7 p.m. - 8:30 p.m. and takes place in the Huntington Pavilion, third floor conference room.